ray-project/ray/doc/source/ray-contribute/getting-involved.rst

         Args:
             param1: The first parameter.
-Do not include the types in the docstring (they should be defined only in the signature).
+Do not include the types in the docstring.
+They should be defined only in the signature.
                 Multi-line parameter docs should be indented by four spaces.
             param2: The second parameter.